ayooludipe/Genome-DB/README.md

 ## Contact

-For questions, feedback, or support, please contact us at [ayooludipe](mailto:aoludipe@unomaha.edu).
+For questions, feedback, or support, please contact me at [ayooludipe](mailto:aoludipe@unomaha.edu).